Twist333d/chainlit-gemini/README.md

 # Gemini Chainlit Chat Application

-This project implements a chat interface using Chainlit and LangChain, powered by Google's Gemini Pro 1.5 model via OpenRouter.
+This project implements a chat interface using Chainlit and LangChain, powered by Google's Gemini Pro 1.5 model via Google AI Studio.

 ## Features